-M DEPARTMENT OF EDUCATION Student Participation in Statewide Testing
+of EDUCATION Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing

 This information will help parents/guardians make informed decisions that benefit their children, schools, and communities.

 Why statewide testing?

 Minnesota values its educational system and the professionalism of its educators.
 Minnesota educators created the academic standards which are rigorous and prepare our students for career and college.